CotD(s): None, though I guess you could say that the pink Butterfree, Ash’s Butterfree’s mate, is kinda one.

 Final Farewell: I feel like Ash’s Butterfree had more room to grow, but definitely would’ve stagnated quickly.
 Plus, Butterfree’s main goal in life was to be a Butterfree.
 He already achieved that goal, so setting him free and letting him settle down with a mate instead of spending his whole life at Oak’s is the best option for him.
 We miss you, Butterfree.~

 Plot: Ash, Misty and Brock are continuing their journey to Saffron City when they approach a large cliff overlooking a vast ocean.
-Nearby, they spot a huge swarm of Butterfree and Brock explains that they have gathered for the season of love, a time when Butterfree mate and lay their eggs across the sea.
-Ash asks if his Butterfree should go too, and Brock explains that if he doesn’t do it, Butterfree will never have babies.
+Nearby, they spot a huge swarm of Butterfree, and Brock explains that they have gathered for the season of love – a time when Butterfree mate and lay their eggs across the sea.
+Ash asks if his Butterfree should go too, and Brock explains that if he doesn’t do it now, Butterfree will never have babies.

 Embarrassed and dejected, Ash’s Butterfree flies down to land.
 Ash and the others follow and find Butterfree sulking under a tree.
 Ash, Misty and Brock proclaim that the best way to win over the lady Butterfree is by showing his awesome moves and abilities.
 With a spiffy new yellow ribbon around its neck and a new approach, Butterfree is off again to find love.

-As he makes his attempts, he finds the Pink Butterfree giving him the cold shoulder again.
+As he makes his attempts, the Pink Butterfree gives him the cold shoulder again.

-Suddenly, a helicopter appears, revealing Team Rocket pursuing their latest target; the Butterfree.
-They dispatch a huge net and start capturing the Butterfree and Ash and the others find that they’re not of much help in taking them down in their slow hot air balloon.
+Suddenly, a helicopter appears, revealing Team Rocket pursuing their latest target – the Butterfree.
+They dispatch a huge net and start capturing the Butterfree.
+Ash and the others find that they’re not of much help in taking them down in their slow hot air balloon.
 Ash’s Butterfree makes a valiant effort to take out the helicopter, but to no avail.

 Team Rocket leaves the area with their catch, but Ash’s Butterfree, now exhausted and roughed up, is hot on their tail.
 Ash and the others try to keep up as best they can.
 They lose sight of Butterfree, but he returns to ask them for their help.
 Team Rocket has holed up in a warehouse in the middle of the mountains and are enjoying their sizable Butterfree catch.